Back to Data Sources

 Geothermal Tenure: Alberta Geothermal Agreements

-Alberta's provincial geothermal tenure polygons - status, holder, and expiry - carried alongside petroleum and CCS tenure in the Energy Bundle.
+Alberta's provincial geothermal tenure polygons - status, holder, and expiry - carried on the map alongside petroleum and CCS tenure, free for all users.

 What it is

 Alberta grants geothermal tenure for projects that produce heat or power from deep formations, often in the same sedimentary basin that holds oil and gas.
-Township Canada carries the provincial geothermal tenure polygons, published by the Government of Alberta, as part of the Energy Bundle.
+Township Canada carries the provincial geothermal tenure polygons, published by the Government of Alberta.
+The Geothermal Tenure layer is available to all users at no additional cost.

 What it carries